Famolus/awesome-sass/README.md

 ###Typography
 - [Sassline](https://sassline.com/) - Set text on the web to a baseline grid with Sass & rems using a responsive modular-scale.
-- [Typi](https://github.com/zellwk/typi) - A sass mixin to make responsive typography easy.
+- [Typi](https://github.com/zellwk/typi) - Sass mixin to make responsive typography easy.
 - [Sassy-Gridlover](https://github.com/hiulit/Sassy-Gridlover) - Super easy to use Sass mixins to establish a typographic system with modular scale and vertical rhythm.
 Based on the Gridlover app.
 - [Shevy](http://kyleshevlin.github.io/shevy/) - Typography made easy.
 A vertical rhythm library.

 ###Animation
-- [Sass Burger](https://github.com/jorenvanhee/sass-burger) - A Sass mixin for creating animated hamburger icon.
+- [Sass Burger](https://github.com/jorenvanhee/sass-burger) - Sass mixin for creating animated hamburger icon.
-- [SpinThatShit](https://matejkustec.github.io/SpinThatShit/) - A set of SCSS mixins for single element loaders and spinners.
+- [SpinThatShit](https://matejkustec.github.io/SpinThatShit/) - Set of SCSS mixins for single element loaders and spinners.
-- [Animate.scss](https://github.com/geoffgraham/animate.scss) -  A port of Dan Eden's [Animate.css](https://daneden.github.io/animate.css/) for SASS.
+- [Animate.scss](https://github.com/geoffgraham/animate.scss) -  Port of Dan Eden's [Animate.css](https://daneden.github.io/animate.css/) for SASS.
-- [Hover](http://ianlunn.github.io/Hover/) - A collection of CSS3 powered hover animated effects to be applied to links, buttons, logos, SVG, featured images and so on.
+- [Hover](http://ianlunn.github.io/Hover/) - Collection of CSS3 powered hover animated effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Available in CSS, Sass, and LESS.

 ###Miscellaneous
-- [Bourbon](http://bourbon.io/) - A simple and lightweight mixin library for Sass.
+- [Bourbon](http://bourbon.io/) - Simple and lightweight mixin library for Sass.
-- [Family.scss](http://lukyvj.github.io/family.scss/) - A set of 26 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.
+- [Family.scss](http://lukyvj.github.io/family.scss/) - Set of 26 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.
 - [normalize-scss](https://github.com/JohnAlbin/normalize-scss) -  Sass/Compass version of Normalize.css, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
-- [Buttons](https://github.com/alexwolfe/Buttons) - A CSS button library built using Sass and Compass.
+- [Buttons](https://github.com/alexwolfe/Buttons) - CSS button library built using Sass and Compass.
 - [Modular Scale](https://github.com/modularscale/modularscale-sass) - Modular scale calculator built into your Sass.
 - [SassDoc](http://sassdoc.com/) - Documentation system (like JSDoc for JavaScript) to build pretty and powerful docs in the blink of an eye.
-- [Scut](https://github.com/davidtheclark/scut) - A collection of Sass utilities to ease and improve the implementations of common style-code patterns.
+- [Scut](https://github.com/davidtheclark/scut) - Collection of Sass utilities to ease and improve the implementations of common style-code patterns.
-- [Sass flexbox mixin](https://github.com/mastastealth/sass-flex-mixin) - A set of mixins for those who want to mess around with flexbox using the native support of current browsers.
+- [Sass flexbox mixin](https://github.com/mastastealth/sass-flex-mixin) - Set of mixins for those who want to mess around with flexbox using the native support of current browsers.
-- [Angled Edges](https://github.com/josephfusco/angled-edges) - A Sass mixin for creating angled edges on sections by dynamically encoding SVGs.
+- [Angled Edges](https://github.com/josephfusco/angled-edges) - Sass mixin for creating angled edges on sections by dynamically encoding SVGs.
 - [retina.js](https://github.com/imulus/retinajs) - JavaScript, SCSS, Sass, Less, and Stylus helpers for rendering high-resolution image variants.
 - [Sass Accoutrement](http://oddbird.net/accoutrement/) - Accoutrement modules are Sass toolkits that work together to form the central configuration of a project.
 The tools can be used individually, or integrated for extra power.
 - [Sassdash](https://github.com/davidkpiano/sassdash) - The Sass implementation of lodash ([API documentation](http://davidkpiano.github.io/sassdash)).
-- [Juice](http://kylebrumm.com/juice/) - A collection of Sass mixins and functions.
+- [Juice](http://kylebrumm.com/juice/) - Collection of Sass mixins and functions.

 ## Style Guides
 - [Hugo Giraudel's Sass Guidelines](https://sass-guidelin.es/) - Guidelines for writing sane, maintainable and scalable Sass.